bcoles/kasld/docs/testing.md

 the human half, and it discriminates only while it stays small enough to be read.
 Checked for staleness in both directions, since an entry naming a rule that no longer constrains is how the next one gets waved through.

+**`check-arch-bound-derivation`** — The arch headers carry three kinds of window constant, answering three different questions: `*_PLAUSIBLE_MIN/MAX` is this address absurd for this architecture, `*_MIN/MAX_ANY_CONFIG` what is the widest placement any build admits, and `VIRT_TEXT_MIN/MAX_DEFAULT_CONFIG`, `KERNEL_VIRT_TEXT_DEFAULT`, `KERNEL_PHYS_DEFAULT` where a *default* build puts the image.
+Only the middle kind is invariant, so only it may be derived from.
+The other two may be compared against.

+Comparing is safe because of what the comparison is for: the dominant use is the redundancy test — `if (ceiling <= VIRT_TEXT_MIN_DEFAULT_CONFIG) return 0;` — which declines to emit a bound no better than the architecture already implies, so a wrong constant suppresses a constraint rather than excluding the truth.
+Deriving is the opposite: the constant becomes the *value* of an emitted bound, and a bound inside the true window removes the base from the guaranteed answer.
+The two families diverge from `_ANY_CONFIG` on real architectures — x86_64 and s390x on the physical floor, x86_64, aarch64, s390x and riscv64 on the virtual
+one, aarch64 on the virtual ceiling — so a rule that reads one and is later extended to a diverging architecture becomes unsound with no signal in the code.

+Classification is mechanical and fails closed: a line counts as a comparison only where every occurrence sits directly against a relational operator and is followed by a close paren or a logical connective, with casts stripped first.
+Arithmetic, an assignment, an argument, or a comparison split across two lines all read as derivations and need an allowlist entry.
+Each entry must say which architectures the rule is gated to and that the constant equals its `_ANY_CONFIG` counterpart there — that fact is what makes such a rule safe, and nothing in the code records it.

+A rule can also reach a constant without naming it, through a shared inline helper, which the token scan alone cannot see — the hole `check-confidence-floor` was bitten by.
+Those helpers are discovered from the headers and classified by what they do with the value: masked to the image-base grid *phase* (whose low bits come from the linker rather than a Kconfig), used as a comparison *bound* only, or *returned*.
+Only the last puts its callers in scope.
+A helper that starts holding one of these constants fails the build until it is classified.
+An entry may instead record that the rule reads only the grid
+*phase* of a default (its low bits below the slide granule, which come from the linker rather than from a Kconfig), or that the derived bound is confined to `CONF_HEURISTIC` and so shapes `likely` alone.
+Checked for staleness in both directions.

 **`check-text-provenance`** — A component may claim `REGION_KERNEL_TEXT` in the sound band only where its *source* establishes image membership; where the